 The pharmaceutical company Novartis/Sandoz has introduced a new global initiative, Novartis Access, that offers a basket of 15 medicines for the treatment of NCDs at a reduced price in 30 countries, including Kenya, by 2020.
 Initial rollout of the program began in Kenya in 2016, and additional countries will be added in the coming years.
 The main activity of Novartis Access is the direct sale of reduced price NCD medicines to wholesale purchasers in program countries.
 In Kenya, the basket of medicines focuses on 4 NCDs: cardiovascular disease, Type 2 diabetes, breast cancer, and respiratory illness.

 Researchers working with Innovations for Poverty Action are conducting a randomized evaluation to study the effects of Novartis Access on the availability and purchase prices of NCD medicines included in the program at health facilities and households in Kenya.

-Novartis Access is currently selling its medicine baskets exclusively to the Mission for Essential Drugs and Supplies, or MEDS, the main supplier of medical facilities associated with faith-based organizations and also a key supplier for public facilities in several counties in the country.
-Thirty of Kenya’s counties have signed up with MEDS to purchase medicines and are thus eligible to receive the Novartis Access portfolio.
+During the study period, Novartis Access was selling its medicine baskets exclusively to the Mission for Essential Drugs and Supplies, or MEDS, the main supplier of medical facilities associated with faith-based organizations and was also a key supplier for public facilities in several counties in the country.
+Thirty of Kenya’s counties have signed up with MEDS to purchase medicines and are eligible to receive the Novartis Access portfolio.
 Of these counties, researchers are studying the program’s effects at approximately 137 health facilities in eight counties (this is the level at which medicine purchasing is done).
-Four counties have been randomly assigned to a group that receives Novartis Access medications through MEDS, while the other four comprise a comparison group that does not receive Novartis Access during the two-year study period.
+Four counties were randomly assigned to a group that received Novartis Access medications through MEDS, while the other four comprise a comparison group that is not receiving Novartis Access during the 15-month study period.

 Researchers are assessing Novartis Access’s effects on prices and availability at the household level, with a total of 639 NCD patient households randomly selected from the eight study counties.
 To be eligible, a household must contain at least one member who has been diagnosed with and prescribed medication for one of the four NCD conditions targeted by Novartis Access in Kenya.
 Of those households, 342 are from counties receiving Novartis Access, and 297 are from counties in the comparison group.